The experience calculation problem

 The Protagonist answer is, "the magnitude of a grievance is the magnitude of the suffering caused, and this determination must be made by each individual".

-And a challenge to this I sometimes receive is, "that wouldn't work because there's no way to prove from the outside how much a person suffered, and if each individual judges for themselves and thinks themselves right then they'll engage in conflict.
+And a challenge to this is, "that wouldn't work because there's no way to prove from the outside how much a person suffered, and if each individual judges for themselves and thinks themselves right then they'll engage in conflict.
 Your ideology is broke because it has no dispute resolution system".

 But *how much is owed* doesn't depend on *how easy it is to agree on in practice*.
-That is an appeal to consequences.
+That's an appeal to consequences.
 After all, the reason it's hard to agree on isn't that it's subjective but that we all lack full access to each other's experiences and can be dishonest.

 With that refuted, the next thing I need to point out is that *everyone else's moral system has these problems too*.
 From your typical statist non-philosopher to ancap purists, *everyone* has to deal with this.
 If you believe that punishment should be proportional to the crime, your ideology has to deal with the problem in the above scenario.